AxtonS/odin-recipes/README.md

-Doing the first html project from odin-project!
+Doing the first html project from odin-project:
-Will update at end of project...
+Finished recipes project, 3 delectable items to choose from!